Demirrr/ProtegeVibe/README.md

+# Protege Vibe

+Protege Vibe is a revolutionary fork of Protege that transforms knowledge graph engineering by leveraging large language models to automate boilerplate tasks.
+By integrating advanced AI capabilities, Protege Vibe makes ontology creation and management more intuitive and efficient.

 # Protege Desktop

 [Protege](https://protege.stanford.edu) is a free, open-source ontology editor that supports the latest [OWL 2.0 standard](http://www.w3.org/TR/owl2-overview/).
 Protege has a pluggable architecture, and many [plugins](https://protegewiki.stanford.edu/wiki/Protege_Plugin_Library) for different functionalities are available.